 My name is August C. Bourré.
-That's me on the left (photo by Chloé Giles).
-I’m a writer living and working in Toronto.
-Most of my work is fiction and book reveiws, although I have done other things.
-I launched this site in February of 2000 with the idea of making a huge, rambling mess of a thing, with photographs, stories, poems, design experiments and even this new fad that people were calling “blogs".
-More than eight years later (at the time this is being written), only the blog and a handful of mini-sites (Nabokov’s Lolita and Idiotbox) are left, and a good thing, too.
+I’m a writer, editor, and critic living in Waterloo and looking to relocate to Toronto.
+I’ve had short fiction published in Carousel.
+Book reviews I’ve written and author interviews I’ve conducted have been published in venues like the Globe and Mail, the National Post, Quill & Quire and Canadian Notes & Queries.
+You can find out more about me at my professional profile website.
+I launched vestige.org in February of 2000 with the idea of making a huge, rambling mess of a thing, with photographs, stories, poems, design experiments, and even this new fad that people were calling “blogs.”
+More than sixteen years later, only the blog and a handful of mini-sites (Nabokov’s Lolita and Idiotbox) are left, and honestly that’s for the best.

 For a long time I blogged only about literature, and briefly only about politics.
 I’ve written a little bit about television and film, and I plan on expanding those sections.
 I’d like to get back into reviewing books here.